Deli-Slicer/CatBurglar/README.md

 # CatBurglar

 A quick entry for PyWeek 31.
+The theme given was "Cops".

 > You are a gorilla.
 Your cat was framed for illegal stonks trading, so you snuck into jail to bust her out.
 Now you need to make your escape!